Bananattack/makevg/readme.md

 make.vg
 =======

-**make.vg** is a collaborative tutorial website and link aggregator that collects useful game-making topics in one place.
-This repository serves as an open location to contribute docs and get plain-text (markdown-like) versions of the docs.
-This is a **work-in-progress**.
+**make.vg** is a web space for Andrew G. Crowell, an independent game developer.
+This repository serves as an open location for the pages that will appear on the site.
+All documents are HTML fragments, cleverly tagged as Markdown files, so that they can be previewed on Github -- HTML is permissible subset of Markdown.

 *Documents are under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/), unless otherwise noted.*